lsst/lsst_build/README.md

 Provides the following capabilities:

-* Given one or more top-level packages, intelligently clone their git repositores and check out the requested branches into a build directory:
+* Given one or more top-level packages, intelligently clone their git repositories and check out the requested branches into a build directory:

   ```bash
   lsst-build prepare